SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 #### Phrase 2

-The general structure is *food access/safety/nutrition + action*. `food` should cover mechanisms such as food banks, food stamps, food credits, and descriptions such as good quality food etc. Some specific food assistance terms are also included, as these focus on ensuring that people have access to food. `nutrition* quality` does find some results about animal feed, but a number of them connect their work to food security, reducing food loss, so it is safer not to remove this term.
+The general structure is *food access/safety/nutrition + action*. `food` should cover mechanisms such as food banks, food stamps, food credits, and descriptions such as good quality food etc. Some specific food assistance terms are also included, as these focus on ensuring that people have access to food.
 Here we are including `food sovereignty` as it encompasses the ideas of access to safe, adequate and nutritious food, so is included here.

 ```py
 TS=